-Appeals of Disciplinary Sanctions Assessed by Academic Honor Board convenes a committee on Academic Integrity which is comprised of two senior tenured faculty members and an elected member of the Student Government Association.
+Appeals of Disciplinary Sanctions Assessed by Academic Honor Board

+Any student who feels he/she has not been accorded justice by the Academic Honor Board may appeal to the Provost for review of the decision.
+If the Provost determines that there should be a review, he/she convenes a committee on Academic Integrity which is comprised of two senior tenured faculty members and an elected member of the Student Government Association.
 The Committee shall determine whether the process followed by the Academic Honor Board was fair and impartial and that adequate consideration was given to evidence and information presented.